gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceTemplateProperty.md

 Each organization has a maximum use license validity time, which is 30 days by default and can be configured by using the [Set-AipServiceMaxUseLicenseValidityTime](./Set-AipServiceMaxUseLicenseValidityTime.md).
 The value that you specify for the *LicenseValidityDuration* parameter must be lower than that value.

-This setting can also be overridden by a user for a document when they use the AIP Service sharing application, and select the **Allow me to instantly revoke access to these documents** option, which effectively sets the use license validity time to 0.
-When there are different values like this, the Azure Information Protection service uses the most restrictive value.
+This setting can also be overridden by a user for a document when they use the Rights Management sharing application, and select the **Allow me to instantly revoke access to these documents** option, which effectively sets the use license validity time to 0.
+When there are different values like this, Azure Information Protection uses the most restrictive value.

 ```yaml
 Type: Int32